-Agios Ioannis Lampadistis or Saint John Lampadistis Monastery is located opposite the village of Kalopanayiotis and it is build on the east side of the Setrachos river in the valley of Marathasa.
+Agios Ioannis Lampadistis or Saint John Lampadistis Monastery is situated in the village of Kalopanayiotis , built on the east side of the Setrachos river in the valley of Marathasa.

 During 1985, Unesco listed the monastery along with eight other chapels that are located on the Troodos range in the world heritage list.
 The Saint John Lampadistis Monastery is considered as one of the most interesting byzantine sites of Cyprus.

 The monastery has preserved to this day amazing samples of various trends of the Byzantine and post-Byzantine monumental art, from the 11th to the 19th century.